Construction and Decoding of Quantum Margulis Codes: Preliminaries

 to be the dual of a chain complex.
 Here the morphisms $\partial^i$ are called \textit{co-boundary maps} and $\partial^{i+1} \circ \partial^{i} = 0$, which is equivalent to $\mathrm{im}\partial^{i} \subseteq \mathrm{ker}\partial^{i+1}$, allows us to consider the quotient group $H^i(\mathcal{C}) = \mathrm{ker}\partial^{i+1} / \mathrm{im}\partial^{i} $.
 A quantum CSS code can be represented by the 3-term chain complex $\mathcal{C}: \mathbb{F}_2^{m_x}\xrightarrow{\partial_2} \mathbb{F}_2^{n} \xrightarrow{\partial_1} \mathbb{F}_2^{m_z} $, with $\partial_2 \in \mathbb{F}_2^{m_x\times n}$ and $\partial_1 \in \mathbb{F}_2^{n\times m_z}$ being the first and the second boundary maps, respectively; the space $\mathbb{F}_2^{m_x}$ (resp. the space $\mathbb{F}_2^{m_z}$) corresponds to the space of the $Z$-checks (resp. the $X$-checks), while the space $\mathbb{F}_2^{n} $correspond to the space of the $n$ qubits.
 Alternatively, we can represent the quantum code by its dual chain $\mathcal{C}^{*}: \mathbb{F}_2^{m_x}\xleftarrow{\partial^1} \mathbb{F}_2^{n} \xleftarrow{\partial^2} \mathbb{F}_2^{m_z} $.
 It follows that the length of the quantum code is equal to $n$, and its dimension $k$ is the dimension of the first homology group $H_1(\mathcal{C})$ (or of its first cohomolgy group $H^1(\mathcal{C^*})$).
 We naturally identify $\mathbf{H}_X \triangleq \partial^1$ and $\mathbf{H}_Z \triangleq \partial_1$.
 The logical codewords, also known as \textit{logical operators} of the CSS code are the elements of $H_1(\mathcal{C})$ or $H^1(\mathcal{C^*})$ (the two are isomorphic).

 Given a group $G$ and a set of generators $S$, it is possible to construct the Cayley graph $\mathrm{Cay}(G,S)$ of $G$ with respect of $S$, such that $\mathrm{Cay}(G,S) = (G,\mathcal E_S)$ is a graph where there is a vertex for every element $g \in G$, and there is an edge for every pair $(g,gs)$, with $s\in S$, if $S$ acts on the right.
 Alternatively, if $S$ acts on the left, the edges have the form $(g,sg)$.
 For this paper we will only consider bipartite Cayley graphs, obtained as double covers of Cayley graphs.
-In a bipartite Cayley graph $\mathrm{Cay}(G\times \{0,1\},S)$ the sets of left and right vertices are two copies of $G$, and the edges have the form $((g,0),(gs,1))$.
-If $S=S^{-1}$, then the graph is undirected, meaning that for each edge $((g,0),(gs,1))$ there also exists the edge $((gs,0),(g,1))$.
+In a bipartite Cayley graph $\mathrm{Cay}(G\times \{0,1\},S)$ the sets of left and right vertices are two copies of $G$, and \emph{every} edge is of the form

+with the two sets of vertices corresponding to $G\times\{0,1\}$.
+If $S=S^{-1}$, then the graph is undirected, meaning that each edge $((g,0),(gs,1))$ is paired with its reverse $((gs,0),(g,1))$.
+Thus the bipartite Cayley graph is undirected if and only if $S$ is inverse-closed.